 - Our program strives to prepare students to meet or exceed the national average on the Physician Assistant National Certifying Exam (PANCE).
-The PANCE pass rate for the class of 2020 was 88%.
-The national average for first-time test takers in 2020 was 95%. - A summative exam, administered just prior to graduation, assesses medical knowledge, identifies content areas of weakness, and prepares the student for the PANCE.
+The PANCE pass rate for the class of 2021 was 90% (66/68).
+The national average for first-time test takers in 2021 is 93%. - A summative exam, administered just prior to graduation, assesses medical knowledge, identifies content areas of weakness, and prepares the student for the PANCE.
 The minimum passing score is 70%.
-The average score for the class of 2020 was 90.61%%. - The average score on preceptor evaluations of student performance regarding basic medical knowledge during clinical rotations for the class of 2020 was 4.72 on a 5-point scale, with a minimum acceptable score of 4.
+The average score for the class of 2021 was 82.49%. - The average score on preceptor evaluations of student performance regarding basic medical knowledge during clinical rotations for the class of 2021 was 4.62 on a 5-point scale, with a minimum acceptable score of 4.

-- The average grade for the module Medical Interviewing and Documentation was a 94.95% for the class of 2020.
-The minimum passing grade for this module is 80%. - The preceptor evaluations of student performance during clinical rotations revealed the following average scores, based on a 5-point rating scale with a minimum acceptable score of 4, for the class of 2020: - "Handled relationships and communications with other students and staff appropriately and professionally" = 4.96 - "Partnered with the preceptor, health care managers, and other health care professionals to assess, coordinate, and improve the delivery of health care and patient outcomes" = 4.95 - "Effectively educated patients/families about their condition, treatment, and required follow up" = 4.86 - Effectively educated the patient regarding personal behaviors which could predispose him/her to illness= 4.89 - "Presented cases orally in a complete, accurate and organized manner" = 4.84 - "Consistently dictated and/or wrote complete and organized admission and discharge summaries" = 4.91 - "Consistently documented data in the proper format, in an organized and timely manner that is concise, legible, and complete" = 4.93 - 100% of our students participated in program-created IPE Activity.
+- The average grade for the module Medical Interviewing and Documentation was a 95.31% for the class of 2021.
+The minimum passing grade for this module is 80%. - The preceptor evaluations of student performance during clinical rotations revealed the following average scores, based on a 5-point rating scale with a minimum acceptable score of 4, for the class of 2021: - "Handled relationships and communications with other students and staff appropriately and professionally"= 4.95 on a 5-point scale, with a minimum acceptable score of 4. - "Partnered with the preceptor, health care managers, and other health care professionals to assess, coordinate, and improve the delivery of health care and patient outcomes"= 4.93 on a 5-point scale, with a minimum acceptable score of 4. - "Effectively educated patients/families about their condition, treatment, and required follow up"= 4.81 on a 5-point scale, with a minimum acceptable score of 4. - Effectively educated the patient regarding personal behaviors which could predispose him/her to illness= 4.83 on a 5-point scale, with a minimum acceptable score of 4. - "Presented cases orally in a complete, accurate and organized manner"= 4.79 on a 5-point scale, with a minimum acceptable score of 4. - "Consistently dictated and/or wrote complete and organized admission and discharge summaries"= 4.82 on a 5-point scale, with a minimum acceptable score of 4.

+- "Consistently documented data in the proper format, in an organized and timely manner that is concise, legible, and complete"= 4.83 on a 5-point scale, with a minimum acceptable score of 4. - 100% of our students participated in program-created IPE Activity.

 - 100% of the students complete 12-weeks in a family practice preceptorship. - 100% of students complete a graded Preventative Care Plan with a benchmark of 70%.
-The average score for the class of 2020 was a 95.98%. - The average preceptor evaluation of student performance score for clinical rotations for preventive care, for the class of 2020, was 4.87 on a 5-point scale, with a minimum acceptable score of 4. - 100% of students are trained in modules that have content that emphasizes primary care settings.
+The average score for the class of 2021 was a 94.06%. - The average preceptor evaluation of student performance score for clinical rotations for preventive care, for the class of 2021, was 4.85 on a 5-point scale, with a minimum acceptable score of 4. - 100% of students are trained in modules that have content that emphasizes primary care settings